andysign/for-daniel/README.md

 ### Running Docker: Running the First Node

+In order to get the first available IP (`172.17.0.2`) address for this node, make sure you run this first.

+`docker run --rm -it --name node01 -h node01 ubuntu-geth-node-stats01`

 ### Running Docker: Running the Second Node

+Run this after running the first one and after you see the node one showing `unlockDone` and you will get the correct ip (`172.17.0.3`).

+`docker run --rm -it --name node02 -h node02 ubuntu-geth-node-stats02`

 ### Running Docker: Running the Third Node

+Finally, run this last to after the second one to get the correct ip (172.17.0.4).

+`docker run --rm -it --name node03 -h node03 ubuntu-geth-node-stats03`

 ----